douglashill/douglashill.github.io/Content/four-years-without-flying.md

 Some friends are getting married in Greece this spring, which I’m taking as a challenge to push my no-flying boundaries.
 [The route](https://www.seat61.com/Greece.htm) looks very doable.
 The minimum journey time is three days, but I’m going to spread this over ten days on the way out and five on the way back because it’s about the journey as well as the destination.
 I’ll see a few towns along the Adriatic coast of Italy and wake up on a ferry seeing the shores of Greece.
 I’ve booked most of my tickets already on [Trainline](https://www.thetrainline.com).

-Life is full of surprises, and perhaps sometime a situation will arise that leads me to fly somewhere, but for now I have no intention to end my no flying streak.
+Life is full of surprises, and perhaps sometime a situation will arise that leads me to fly somewhere, but for now I have no intention to end my no-flying streak.
+Looking at the last couple of years and my plans for 2024, my years are spent with 8–9 months at home in the UK, two months in Innsbruck, and around a month elsewhere.
 I still have adventures, but they’re closer to home in Europe.
 The slowmads were right: It’s nice to focus your life on a smaller number of places.
 I really enjoy having a firmer base with actual hobbies like ice skating and wakeboarding (like a more typical person) instead of travelling as a hobby.

 ## Choices